amandihansik/Leaning-Notes/HTML/HTML Tables.md

 ## Learning Summary

-In Part 04, I learned how to create HTML tables using table, row, heading, and data tags.
+I learned how to create HTML tables using table, row, heading, and data tags.
 Tables help present data in an organized and professional format.